 Bed bugs are a nuisance, particularly throughout areas of Canada.
 Toronto has been hit especially hard with bed bugs.
 In fact, many pest control experts have suggested that if people can afford it, they should throw out infested belongings and start over.
 If you are currently battling with bed bugs, you should take care not to spread them to others.
 There are ways you can prevent the spread of bed bugs with the right tips and advice.
+Also what is important is spotting clues of bed bug infestations like bed bug sheddings.

 First and foremost, you should take care of any clothes you plan to bring with you when travelling or planning an overnight at somebody else’s house.
 You should also treat the clothes you plan to wear to work or out to the store to prevent spreading bed bugs.
 Place your clothes in the dryer and turn it to the hottest setting.
 Let your clothes toss on a high heat setting for at least thirty minutes.
 Make sure you include everything, including your undergarments, coat, jacket, gloves, hat, and coat.
 After the dryer turns off, remove your clothes and shake them out one by one to remove dead bed bugs.
 Immediately put your clothes in a tightly sealed plastic or vacuum sealed bag so bed bugs do not re-infest them.
 Do not remove the clothes from the bag until you plan on leaving.
 Changing your clothes for the day should be the last thing you do so you can avoid bed bugs reattaching to your clothes.
 Make sure you do not stop to sit once you have your clothes on.
 Instead, immediately leave your house to go to work.